 And here’s the list.
 I’m not claiming it’s complete however hopefully it’s not far off.
 The dates provided are either when the appearances were filmed or broadcast, sometimes shows were broadcast live of course.
 There are gaps to fill in and I’ll try do updates from time to time, any extra information would of course be much appreciated!

 I’ve included details of some official VHS releases as clips from these would’ve been shown on TV programmes.
-I have however left out programmes where only promo videos were shown and have also generally omitted band members’ musical side projects.
+I have however left out programmes where only promo videos were shown.
 There were some performances recorded but never broadcast so I haven’t gone there either.
 Performances were generally mimed unless I’ve stated otherwise.
 I’m afraid I can’t provide copies of appearances (I haven’t seen many of them myself), for sale or otherwise.
 This is simply a list which may be of interest to some of you out there.
 I will however post links to appearances which I can find online and upload some others when I can too.
 Be sure to check out the ‘Credits’ page, you may find some interesting links there.

 Latest update: 18/11/19 – See 19/03/82 Shut Up (Attenti a Noi Due)